 Hardware-Assisted Volume Rendering.
 Volume rendering on a commodity PC has been the subject of much research recently, due to the steady increase in processing power on graphics processing units (GPUs) and the advent of programmable shaders.
-Here we summarize the state-of-the-art for hardware-assisted volume rendering of unstructured grids; for more detail we refer the reader to a recent survey [27].
+Here we summarize the state-of-the-art for hardware-assisted volume rendering of unstructured grids; for more detail we refer the reader to a recent survey [22].
 For unstructured grids, volume rendering algorithms generally fall into two categories: ray-casting and splatting.
-Recently, Weiler et al. [29] proposed an algorithm to perform raycasting completely on the GPU by storing the mesh and traversal structure in GPU memory.
-This algorithm was made more efficient and extended to handle non-convex meshes in subsequent work by Weiler et al. [30] and Bernardon et al. [2].
-These algorithms benefit from low latency because they avoid CPU to GPU transfer of data.
+Recently, Weiler et al. [23] proposed an algorithm to perform ray-casting completely on the GPU by storing the mesh and traversal structure in GPU memory.
+This algorithm was made more efficient and extended to handle non-convex meshes in subsequent work by Weiler et al. [24] and Bernardon et al. [2].
+These algorithms benefit from low latency because they avoid CPU to GPU data transfers.
 However, the limited memory of GPUs prevents these algorithms from rendering even moderately sized datasets.
-Pioneering work on tetrahedral splatting by Shirley and Tuchman [26] introduced the Projected Tetrahedra (PT) algorithm.
-For each viewpoint, PT decomposes a tetrahedron into one or more triangles that can be rendered efficiently in hardware.
+Pioneering work on tetrahedral splatting by Shirley and Tuchman [21] introduced the Projected Tetrahedra (PT) algorithm.
+For each viewpoint, PT decomposes a tetrahedron into one to four triangles that can be rendered efficiently in hardware.
 Unfortunately, compositing of the triangles requires an explicit visibility ordering that is implicit to ray-casting.
-Many algorithms have been proposed to perform the visibility ordering in object-space [32].
-More recent work by Callahan et al. [6] introduced the Hardware-Assisted Visibility Sorting (HAVS) algorithm which sorts in image-space and object-space.
-The HAVS algorithm is fast, efficient, and is flexible enough to handle dynamically changing geometry [1].
-In this paper, we exploit these benefits to provide a client renderer that handles streaming geometry in a progressive form.
-A more detailed overview of the algorithm is provided in Section 5.
+Many algorithms have been proposed to perform the visibility ordering in object-space (e.g., [26]).